 The Town implemented GASB 75 during fiscal year 2018.
 Although GASB 75 requires 10 years of data, if prior years are not reported in accordance with the current GASB standards, recalculations are not required and they should not be reported.
-Accordingly, we show only four years' calculations.
+Accordingly, only six years' calculations are reported.